tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 ## Submission

-1. Create a Jupyter Notebook containing your data preparation, analysis, and visualizations.
-Put your analysis and answers to the assignment questions in raw text (markdown) cells in the report.
+1. Use the provided starter Jupyter Notebook to house the code for your data preparation, analysis, and visualizations.
+Put any analysis or answers to assignment questions in raw text (markdown) cells in the report.

 2. Submit your notebook to a new GitHub repository.